tdk2fe/vimrc/README.md

-# The Ultimate vimrc

-Over the last 8 years I have used and tweaked Vim.
-This is my Ultimate vimrc.

-There are two versions:

-* **Basic**: If you want something small just copy [basic.vim](https://github.com/amix/vimrc/blob/master/vimrcs/basic.vim) into your ~/.vimrc and you will have a great basic setup
-* **Awesome**: This includes a ton of useful plugins, color schemes and configurations

-I would of course recommend using the awesome version.

 ## How to install the Basic version?
 The basic version is basically just one file and no plugins.
 You can check out [basic.vim](https://github.com/amix/vimrc/blob/master/vimrcs/basic.vim).